31-DM/31-DM.github.io/assets/Work/School/Undergrad/Projects/OM/SelectedWorks/Law/README.md

 ## Lawfirm Associates – Assignment Optimization Problem

-This project addresses a one-to-one assignment optimization scenario
+This project addresses a one-to-one assignment optimization scenario:

 You are managing a law firm with five associates and five high-stakes cases.
 Based on mock trial simulations, each associate has a known probability of losing a given case.
-The objective is to assign one associate to each case in a way that maximizes the overall probability of winning all five cases
+The objective is to assign one associate to each case in a way that maximizes the overall probability of winning all five cases.

 ### Problem Details
 - There are 5 associates and 5 cases (C1–C5)